Toronto’s extends its subway even further into car country

 HafenCity is different from the rest of Hamburg.
 It’s newer.
 It’s on an island in the Elbe rather than inland.
 And the relationship of building to street to non-motorized-vehicle right-of-way in HafenCity is different than elsewhere.
 HafenCity is also far less bustling than certain other inner-city neighborhoods and has the controlled feel of most of the world’s newly created urban districts.
 I suspect, though, that it would be difficult to prove that HafenCity is substantially sounder ecologically than the rest of Hamburg even though this is one of its major claims to fame.

-Posted in Transportation, Urban | Leave a comment
+Posted in Urban, Transportation, Rail infrastructure, Pedestrian infrastructure | Tagged | Leave a comment

 Jakarta tries to get beyond 1960s “modernity”

 I had been in Jakarta only once before, in 1998.
 I concluded then that Jakarta was just about the most pedestrian-unfriendly city on earth.
 Many of its roads had only the narrowest of cracked sidewalks—and carried mind-bogglingly huge amounts of traffic most of which consisted of incredibly loud and polluting two-stroke motorcycles.
-In several cases the narrow sidewalks were bordered by unspeakably dirty canals on one side and overcrowded roadways on the other and seemed almost absurdly dangerous.7 Numerous streets even in the central city actually had no sidewalks at all, or else had sidewalks that had been so completely taken over by vendors that one had little choice but to walk in the roadway.
+In several cases the narrow sidewalks were bordered by unspeakably dirty canals on one side and overcrowded roadways on the other and seemed almost absurdly dangerous.14 Numerous streets even in the central city actually had no sidewalks at all, or else had sidewalks that had been so completely taken over by vendors that one had little choice but to walk in the roadway.
 Crossing streets was extremely difficult.
 Drivers never yielded to pedestrians, and there were hardly any traffic lights or bridges.
 There were naturally very few people walking anywhere, even though motor-vehicle ownership in Jakarta was not very high.
 Curiously, population density in the city was rather substantial, and there were numerous very tall buildings, but access to these buildings was intended to be mostly by vehicle.
 It was very odd that Southeast Asia’s largest urban area was so automobile-oriented, but that was just the way it was.

 Jalan Sudirman, 1998, Jakarta, Indonesia